-- Fn F1 Z2

-- "Zz" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).
+$\begin{bmatrix} Fn \\ z^z \end{bmatrix}$ "Zz" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).
+Fn (72) Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN or Bluetooth (on selected models) ON or OFF with an on-screen-display.

-- Fn (%)

-Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN or Bluetooth (on selected models) ON or OFF with an on-screen-display.
 When enabled, the corresponding wireless indicator will light.
 Windows software settings are necessary to use the wireless LAN or Bluetooth.

-- Envelope Icon (F3): Pressing this button will launch your Email application while Windows is running. - Fn | F4 | Ø - "e" Icon (F4): Pressing this button will launch your Internet browser application while Windows is running. - Filled Sun Icon (F5):

-Decreases the display brightness

-- Open Sun Icon (F6):

-Increases the display brightness

-- Fn F7

-- LCD Icon (F7): Toggles the display panel ON and OFF.
+Fn F5 Filled Sun Icon (F5): Decreases the display brightness Fn F6 Open Sun Icon (F6): Increases the display brightness Fn F7 📖 LCD Icon (F7): Toggles the display panel ON and OFF.
 This also stretches your screen area (on certain models) to fill the entire display when using low resolution modes.

-- Fn F8

-- LCD/Monitor Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> Both.
+Fn F8 LCD/Monitor Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> Both.
 (This function does not work in 256 Colors, select High Color in Display Property Settings.)
 IMPORTANT: Connect an external monitor before booting up the Notebook PC.

-- Fn F9

-- Crossed-out Touchpad (F9): Toggles the built-in touchpad LOCKED (disabled) and UN-LOCKED (enabled).
-Locking the touchpad will prevent you from accidentally moving the cursor while typing and is best used with an external pointing device such as a mouse.
-Note: An indicator between the touchpad buttons will light when the touchpad is UNLOCKED (enabled) and not light when the touchpad is LOCKED (disabled).

-- Fn F10

-- Speaker Icons (F10):

-Toggles the speakers ON and OFF (only in Windows OS)

-Scr Lk
+Speaker Icons (F10): Toggles the speakers ON and OFF (only in Windows OS) Fn FII () Speaker Down Icon (F11): Decreases the speaker volume (only in Windows OS) Speaker Up Icon (F12): Increases the speaker volume (only in Windows OS) Fn Ins Num LK Num Lk (Ins) : Toggles the numeric keypad (number lock) ON and OFF.
+Allows you to use a larger portion of the keyboard for number entering.
+Fn Del Scr LK Scr Lk (Del): Toggles the "Scroll Lock" ON and OFF.
+Allows you to use a larger portion of the keyboard for cell navigation.